 Doctor of Philosophy

 For the FR PhD degree, 60 credit hours beyond the Bachelor’s degree or 30 credit hours beyond the Master’s degree are required.

 A language requirement or a minor is left to the discretion of the advisory committee.

 A preliminary research plan is prepared early in the program by the student’s advisory committee.

-Excellent GIS, computer, chemical analysis, and biotechnology facilities are available to graduate students in the School of Agricultural, Forest, and Environmental Science.
+Excellent GIS, computer, chemical analysis, and biotechnology facilities are available to graduate students in the Department of Forestry and Environmental Conservation.
 The 17,500-acre Clemson Experimental Forest surrounds the campus and offers opportunities for field research.
 In addition, students may work with faculty members who are located at the Belle W. Baruch Institute of Coastal Ecology and Forest Science in Georgetown, South Carolina.
 At the Baruch Institute, opportunities exist for research at the Hobcaw Barony, a 17,000-acre undisturbed ecological reserve of forests, high-salinity marsh estuaries and brackish and freshwater marshes.
 Research opportunities for graduate students are enhanced by cooperative programs with the US Forest Service Southern Research Station, USGS Fish and Wildlife Cooperative Research Units at Clemson, the Savannah River Ecology Laboratory, Waddell Mariculture Center, and the National Council for Air and Stream Improvement Eastern Wildlife Program.